 Ed was now ready to prepare for teaching and facilitating the students' thinking and selection of a topic for their project.
 He used Lesson 1 to help students brainstorm possible topics.
-The students selected the broad topic of the human impact on use of electricity.
-PLEASE SEE Burrowing Owl portfolio page 2.
+The students selected the broad topic of ecosystems.
+Please see Burrowing Owl portfolio page 2.

-With the students' topic as a foundation, Ed identified the appropriate Science Content Standards and developed a conceptual flow.
+With the students' topic as a foundation, Ed identified the appropriate Science Content Standards for the topic.
 These standards include: